denisidoro/blog/content/posts/2021-01-13-cli-templates.md

 I hope that, with these tips, using the terminal becomes easier for you.

-Creating templates may speed up day-to-day tasks and improve knowledge sharing --either with other team members or with your future self.
+Creating templates may speed up day-to-day tasks and improve knowledge sharing —either with other team members or with your future self.

 By the way, if you have any feature requests for navi, feel free to leave an issue [here](https://github.com/denisidoro/navi/issues)!